 3. Oakdown Treehouse, Wiltshire

-Down a pretty willow walkway through the cottage garden, the treehouse offers luxury immersed in glorious countryside, boasting a king-size bed made up in luxurious Egyptian cotton, leather armchairs nestled in front of a cozy, crackling log burner and even the luxury wet room has underfloor heating and a huge skylight above which makes you feel as if you’re showering in the trees.
-The treehouse enjoys a unique tea and coffee making area built into a curious vintage wardrobe complete with frothy coffee and a fridge for wine.
+Down a pretty willow walkway through the cottage garden, the treehouse offers luxury immersed in glorious countryside, boasting a king-size bed made up in luxurious Egyptian cotton, leather armchairs nestled in front of a cozy, crackling log burner.
+Even the luxury wet room has underfloor heating and a huge skylight above, making you feel as if you’re showering in the trees.
+The treehouse enjoys a unique tea and coffee-making area built into a curious vintage wardrobe complete with frothy coffee and a fridge for wine.
 While everything outside is green as far as the eye can see.
 Guests can sit on the balcony and have breakfast with a backdrop of rolling hills or relax in the covered hot tub with a glass of prosecco or two!

 Note: this property is ideal for a romantic couples’ break and is not suitable for children or pets, and don’t forget your wellies!

 Tresarran Cottages Cornwall offers peace and tranquillity at an affordable price, all set in the beautiful Cornish countryside.
 Nestled amidst five acres of stunning gardens and woodland, these holiday cottages are perfectly placed for a relaxing escape in the winter.

 The cottages lie in a very peaceful rural location in the woods, just a short drive from many of Cornwall’s most popular attractions, including the Eden Project and the seaside towns of Looe and Polperro, and the spectacular Bodmin Moor.